Wondering which Punta Cana excursions are worth going to?

-But you know what?
 It’s probably better that way.
-Let the other tourists do nothing while you go on all those great adventures and excursions in Punta Cana :-)
+Let the other tourists do nothing while you go on the greatest adventures and the best excursions in Punta Cana :-)

 Difficult to pick from this huge list of Punta Cana excursions?
 Well, that’s great, then you’ll have to revisit this tropical paradise and continue where you left off!

-Now tell me one thing, which is the first tour you would like to go on?
+Which is the first tour you would like to go on from Punta Cana?